-As described below, to improve side channel and floodplain interactions, the existing Taylor Lane bridge constricting Birch Creek would be replaced with a new, longer bridge to facilitate floodplain access and dynamic channel processes.
+As described below, to improve side channel and floodplain interactions, a new bridge would be added to facilitate floodplain access and dynamic channel processes.
 In addition, fill material and large-woody structures would be added to both Birch Creek and the Umatilla River.

-2.1.3.1 Taylor Lane Bridge Replacement and New Bridge Construction
+2.1.3.1 Taylor Lane New Bridge Construction

-To increase floodplain interactions and enhance the restoration benefits of the overall project, the existing Taylor Lane bridge crossing Birch Creek would be replaced with a newly constructed steel bridge.
+To increase floodplain interactions and enhance the restoration benefits of the overall project, the existing Taylor Lane bridge crossing Birch Creek would be augmented with a second newly constructed steel bridge approximately 100 feet to the west of the existing bridge.
 The existing bridge constricts flows because its supports limit access to the floodplain in the current Birch Creek alignment.
-A new bridge would increase connectivity to the floodplain by increasing the length of the bridge spanning Birch Creek, which would enhance the ability of Birch Creek to flow in a single thread underneath the bridge and reactivate the floodplain.
-This new steel bridge would measure approximately 150-200 feet across supported by one pillar below the ordinary high-water mark and utilize existing foundations to the extent practicable.
-Bridge material would be recycled by using it for other project restoration elements or storing onsite within disturbed areas such as those areas used for construction staging areas for a future project.
+A new bridge would increase connectivity to the floodplain by allowing for the construction of a side channel, which would enhance the ability of Birch Creek to flow in multiple threads underneath the bridges and reactivate the floodplain.
+This new steel bridge would measure approximately 40 feet.